Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Three-Dimensional Spatial Analyses

-For any local quantity $\beta (\u, \x)$ -- whether scalar, vector or tensor -- we define the conditional expectation:
+For any observable $\obss(\u, \x)$ in phase space coordinates, we can also define the conditional expectation:

-This can be interpreted physically as the local ensemble mean of $\beta(\u,\x)$, i.e.\ its average over all values of the instantaneous velocity $\u \in \D(\x)$ at position $\x$, thus enabling a statistical rather than strict definition of stationarity.
-In many studies, \eqref{eq:local_constr} is assumed equivalent to the local time mean $\overline{\beta} (\x)$.
-In the present work, we maintain the most general interpretation of \eqref{eq:local_constr}, without any ergodic hypothesis.
+This can be interpreted physically as the ensemble mean of $\obss(\u,\x)$, i.e.\ its average over all values of the instantaneous velocity $\u \in \D(\x)$ at position $\x$, enabling a statistical rather than strict definition at each point.
+In many studies, \eqref{eq:velocity_average} is assumed equivalent to the local time mean $\overline{\obss} (\x)$.
+In the present work, we maintain the most general interpretation of \eqref{eq:velocity_average}, without any ergodic hypothesis.